DAVEXACOM/IIB-FEM/README.md

 4. RedirectAllPermanent: Redirect the original failed event, all blocked events of the same GroupID and any new events of the same GroupID to the alternative out path
 5. ClearRedirectAllPerm:  Manually clear the RedirectAllPermanent for the GroupID - this function does not propagate the event to an out path.

+Detailed documentation can be found in the PDFs located in the FEMDocumentation folder.
+Sample test data and a harness to drive it are provided.
+Sample scripts for the set up of IIB Record and Replay and a test MQ environment are provided

 If you wish to contribute please email Dave - davearno@au1.ibm.com